cs50-persian/CS50-SQL/README.md

 Your support helps us continue making high-quality computer science education more accessible to the Persian-speaking community.

 **Learn.
 Build.
 Share. 🇮🇷**

+> **This document was created by [Borna Etminan](https://github.com/boran-etminan), an official member of the Harvard University CS50 Persian team and the main admin of this Github account.**